Kevin J. Bowling, J.D. MSJA

 The GAC operates in accordance with the Federal Advisory Committee Act

-provisions and convenes twice a year in Washington, DC.
+provisions and convenes up to twice a year in Washington, DC.
 Meetings are announced in the Federal Register

 , and the public is welcome to attend as observers.